SamuelHenriqueDeMoraisVitrio/candangoEngine/README.md

 ## Setup

 To use the Candango Engine in your project, first ensure that the `candango_engine` module is properly installed and available to be required in your Lua environment.

+To install Candango Engine in your project, simply copy the command provided in releases and run it within your project, or download the latest version in releases.

 ### Example Setup